-- Solution Verify if two people are related via a direct maternal line. - Can suggest geographic and deep ancestral origins, such as Native American, Western European and African origins all on the direct maternal line. - Reported as differences from the Cambridge Reference Sequence (CRS), which are compared against other customers to determine if there's a match.
+- Solution Verify if two people are related via a direct maternal line. - Can suggest geographic and deep ancestral origins, such as Native American, Western European and African origins all on the direct maternal line. - Reported as differences from the Cambridge Reference Sequence (CRS) or Reconstructed Sapiens Reference Sequence (RSRS).
+The differences are then compared against other customers to determine if there's a match.